Might this London UK assertiveness training

 YES it might, if you really want to be able to

 - put your point over in such a way that people recognise you really mean what you say and take you more seriously,

 - be assertive without putting people down, getting into arguments, creating scenes or damaging your reputation - in other words - be assertive without being aggressive,

 - speak up for yourself with integrity and in a calm, and clear and courteous way that commands attention and respect, especially in difficult situations such as managing conflict or disagreement.

 What you'll take away from this assertiveness training

 Assertiveness is one of a small set of communication skills vital to anyone in a managerial or leadership position.
-This assertiveness training course will give you simple assertive techniques enabling you to take a firm stand under pressure and be taken seriously, but without antagonizing others or getting a bad reputation.
-You'll be able make people understand clearly what you want, and - just as crucial - what you don't want.
-You'll be able to put your foot down and say no when you need to.
-Our assertiveness training will help you develop a way of speaking assertively, an assertive language you’ll feel comfortable using.
+This assertiveness training course will give you simple assertive techniques enabling you to take a firm stand under pressure and be taken seriously, to avoid being submissive, but without antagonizing others or getting a bad reputation.
+You'll be able make people understand clearly what you want, and - just as crucial - what you don't want, by being more demanding or forceful.
+You'll be able to put your foot down and saying no when you need to.
+Our assertiveness training will help you develop a way of breaking bad news more skilfully, as well as building or creating rapport swifly with an assertive language you’ll feel comfortable using.
 Being able to find the right words can’t fail to build your self-confidence and expand your vision of what you can achieve as a manager and leader.